kiranharidas187/documents/Dockerfile-README.md

 # Dockerfile README

-This document specifies how **Dockerfile** should be written and setup for all Elevate micro-services.
+This document specifies how **Dockerfile** should be written and setup for each Elevate micro-services.

 ## Specifications